 Certificate Program in Financial Planning

 If you are working towards your Bachelor's degree and are majoring in something other than Consumer and Community Studies with the Financial Planning Emphasis.
-Click the link for more info about the certificate Certificate in Financial Planning
+Click the link for more info about the Certificate Program in Financial Planning

-*Students MUST fill out and submit the following form to initially register with the certificate program and to complete the program: Certificate in Financial Planning initial registration form
+*Students MUST fill out and submit the following form to initially register with the certificate program and to complete the program: Certificate Program in Financial Planning initial registration form

 Upon successful completion of the financial planning programs, students should be able to: